-Cold-pressed extra virgin olive oil = superior category olive oil obtained directly from olives and only by mechanical processes at a temperature below 27ºC.
+Cold-pressed extra virgin olive oil = Superior category olive oil obtained directly from olives and solely by mechanical means at low temperatures (below 27ºC).

 - 1 Cold pressed vs. cold extraction olive oil